cncf/gitdm.archive/README.md

 `./kubernetes_repos.sh` script is used to generate all time data for all kubernetes repos.

-To use it You must have all kubernetes repositories (68 from 3 different organizations) cloned in` ~/dev/go/src/k8s/`.
+To use it you must have all kubernetes repositories (68 from 3 different organizations) cloned in` ~/dev/go/src/k8s/`.

 Orgs are: kubernetes, kubernetes-incubator, kubernetes-client.